Get Schooled

 Set an alarm to register

-Registering for college classes can be competitive at some schools– especially larger ones.
-Look for a registration alert in your student account or email to know when your registration time is, and set an alarm for 10-15 minutes before this time.
+Registering for college classes can be competitive at some schools–especially larger ones.
+Look for a registration alert in your student account or email to know when your registration time is, and set an alarm for 10-15 minutes before then.
 You will want to be at your computer with a good internet connection with enough time to restart your computer, troubleshoot, or address any student account issues that may arise.

 After registering